 Not enough time: Other people might have time to work out because they aren't married/have less stress/work from home/have awesome genetics but it doesn't work for me.
 Fact: You can fit it into your life too, but only when the other pieces are in place.

-I've been tackling these problems head on, building a system for intelligent, incredibly busy people that solves them forever.
+I've tackled these problems head on, and built an adaptive system for intelligent, incredibly busy people that solves them forever.

-I design nutrition and fitness programs with tailored workouts, custom meal plans, private support, and personal accountability.
+It's my online nutrition and fitness program with tailored workouts, custom meal plans, private support, and personal accountability.

 Let's do this right now.
-Not once work is less crazy" (high performers don't care).
+Not "once life is less crazy" (high performers don't care).
 Not when you "have more time" (high performers prioritize).
 If you've been devouring endless workout tips and diet hacks and still aren't happy with how you look and feel, it's time to make a change.
 I'll see you inside.